fpagliughi/sockpp/README.md

 - The connector and acceptor classes for each address family (`tcp_connector`, `tcp_acceptor`, `tcp6_connector`, etc) are now typedef'ed to template specializations.
 - The `acceptor::bind()` and `acceptor::listen()` methods are now public.
 - CMake build now honors the `CMAKE_BUILD_TYPE` flag.

-## Coming Soon

- The following improvements are soon to follow:

-  - **Proper UDP support.** The existing `datagram_socket` will serve as a base for UDP socket classes for all the families supported (IPv4, v6, and Unix-Domain).

-  - **SSL Sockets.** It might be nice to add optional support for secure sockets.

 ## Building the Library